-7.2 Developer Tests according to ATE_FUN
+7.2 Developer Tests according to ATE FUN

-In the following the developer's testing effort is summarised:
+All functional tests of the baseline certification BSI-DSZ-CC-0528-2008 were repeated.
+In the following the developer's testing effort is summarised.

-TOEs with initialised EF.DG3 and without initialised EF.DG3 were tested.
+The TOEs were tested with all of the three different file system configurations.
 For the description of the test configuration refer to chapter 7.1 of this report.